-Auditor's Recommendation: We recommend that the City strengthen controls over the preparation of the SEFA to ensure that all non-financial federal assistance is identified through a review of the City's general ledger.
+Auditor's Recommendation: The City should strengthen controls over the preparation of the SEFA to ensure that all non-financial federal assistance is identified through a review of the City's general ledger.
 This can be accomplished through additional training with departments to ensure that all non-financial assistance is reported to the City Auditor's office on a timely basis.